emojirades/emojirades/README.md

 The concept above with the two different directories is shards to allow for the bot to scale out horizontally.
 As the bot(s) get busier, the operator can increase the shard count (number of bot instances) and new onboarded workspaces are allocated to the next available shard with capacity.

 The emojirades bot will take care of running multiple games across different channels in a single workspace.
+This is a limitation in the design currently where you need a bot-per-workspace.

 ## Service configuration
 ```